JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ### Plot 4: LGR Error

 ![LGR vs. ROMS Plot](../images/errorPlots.png)
+*Plot 4: A pair of plots showing statistical analyses of the effectiveness of LGR vorticity computation with a variety of seeding schemes (top) and over time (bottom).
+See text for details.*

-To more rigorously define the effectiveness of LGR relative to ROMS, we performed a root mean squared error (rmse) analysis (described more in the Vorticity Computation and Statistical Analysis sections below).
-For the sake of these tests, we assumed that the highly tested and frequently used ROMS model was perfectly accurate, and compared our LGR outputs with a vareity of initial conditions to the ROMS output.
+To more rigorously define the effectiveness of LGR relative to ROMS, we performed a root mean squared error (rmse) analysis (described in more detail in the Statistical Analysis section of [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md)).
+For the sake of these tests, we assumed that the highly tested and frequently used ROMS model was perfectly accurate, and compared our LGR outputs with a variety of initial conditions to the ROMS output.

 This plot shows the results of those tests.
 In the first plot, the number of seeded particles was kept at 1200, but the number of depth contours, or isobaths, on which particles were seeded was varied (the larger the distance between isobaths, the fewer isobaths were used).
 The relative error was minimized when the distance between isobaths was just under a meter, leading to the spacing seen in the other plots.